 - Design of product or processes that do not meet the customer needs

-The implementation of Lean thinking results in a departure from batch scheduling and a movement to continuous flow of single units of product.
-Lean Thinking seeks to eliminate waste with application of the following five steps:
+The implementation of Lean thinking results in a departure from batch scheduling and a movement to a continuous flow of single units of product.
+Lean Thinking seeks to eliminate waste with the application of the following five steps:

 - Specify Value

 - Identify Value Stream